 Let’s say that one hotel receives a 30k prepayment for a group arriving in 5 months.
 Let’s also assume that the hotel decides to use this prepayment to either buy some new furniture, to pay some payables or even to upgrade their tech stack.

-Due to Covid ( or due to rental agreement for the property being cancelled, force majeur, quitting contract and the worst case is going out of business) the hotel has to close and is not able to provide the service to the group.
+Due to some reasons, like rental agreement for the property being cancelled, force majeur, quitting contract and the worst case is going out of business, the hotel has to close and is not able to provide the service to the group.